Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

-The degree’s flexible structure (half core, half elective) allows you to tailor your degree to suit your interests and career aspirations.
+The degree’s flexible structure (half core and half electives) allows you to tailor your degree to suit your own interests and career aspirations.
 You can choose your electives from the many units offered across one or more pathways to build your public health skill set.Read More

 To complete the Master of Public Health students must attain 16 credit points.

 The course comprises 8 core units (these are compulsory) and 8 elective units.
 Recognition of Prior Learning can be granted depending on previous studies and professional experience.

 All core units will be offered in both campus and online (Cloud) mode

 The majority of electives will be offered in both campus and online (Cloud) mode

 Some units may be offered in block mode.